codeboost/bea/README.md

 Type conversion

 The main problem with exposing C++ objects to Javascript is the conversion of types between Javascript and native code and vice-versa.
-BeaGen tries to simplify this problem, by providing conversions for most native types as well as a way to generate custom conversions.
+Bea tries to simplify this problem, by providing conversions for most native types as well as a way to generate custom conversions.
 When Javascript makes a call into the native code, the arguments passed to the javascript function must first be converted to native types and then passed on to the native function.